 Museum of Modern Art (MoMA)

 Permanent Collection: The MoMA houses a truly unparalleled collection of modern art comprising almost 200,000 works—from photography and painting to performance and design.
 You'll recognize iconic works from the likes of Jasper Johns, Cy Twombly, Roy Lichtenstein, Edward Ruscha, and Andy Warhol.
 The artists whose work is displayed here deliberately rejected the expectations of traditional art and emphasized innovation and experimentation.
+As of 2019, MoMA is temporarily closed, and will reopen in October.

 Must-See: "Starry Night" by Vincent van Gogh (1889)